-If you are a parent working with a student who is in the Listen and Write level, then your involvement is every moment of the time your child spends working with Spelling You See.
+If you are a parent working with a student who is in Level A, then your involvement is every moment of the time your child spends working with Spelling You See.
 Do not panic.
 What that translates to is about ten minutes a day for you and your student.
-In Listen and Write, you are dictating by sound to your student for ten minutes a day.
+At Level A, called Listen and Write, you are dictating by sound to your student for ten minutes a day.
 This is cultivating the skill of phonemic awareness, the essential hallmark of phonics that must be met in order to crack the code of reading.

 Bear in mind that it is not a page of completion, rather an investment of time.
 For instance, on a page that might have twelve sets of word boxes for you to complete, even if your student only completes six of those boxes in ten minutes, they have had a successful spelling experience.
 The magic and gold of your investment of time together is for them to read back to you the words they have written.
 Don’t skip this step, because it is the cherry on top so to speak.

-Parents sometimes balk at doing the same thing every day.
-Hasn’t your child had a favorite story they have wanted you to read again and again?
+Parents sometimes balk at the “same thing every day”.
+Hasn’t your child had a favorite story they have wanted you to read again and again??
 Honestly, one of my children wanted A Fly Went By read to him – every day – for an entire year.
 Any one of my other four children can now recite it by heart!

 As an aside, have you ever wondered why children do that?
 It is truly not to drive their parents to the brink of insanity – although I know it feels that way sometimes.
 Their brains are striving for something called “fluency” and that repetition helps them order and improve the neurological pathways for their learning.
 So their seeming madness actually has a tremendous benefit.

-The Wild Tales level and above offer you the opportunity for a little bit more hands-off experience for your student.
-From Wild Tales forward, your investment of time needs to be in reading the passage to your student daily, allowing your student to read the passage with you daily and then helping your student chunk that passage, by checking their chunking after it is complete.
+Levels C and above offer you the opportunity for a little bit more hands-off experience for your student.
+From Level C forward, your investment of time needs to be in reading the passage to your student daily, allowing your student to read the passage with you daily and then helping your student chunk that passage, by checking their chunking after it is complete.
 As you and your student become more proficient with the process, that time together becomes shorter.
 Don’t skip that process of reading to your child and then reading WITH your child.
 The specific goal of doing that is so that your child reads exactly and only what is written in the passage.
 If you skip that, you are not getting your money’s worth from the process.

 Remember, all of this investment of time assumes that you have taken the time to read the instructional handbook, because Spelling You See is so very different from anything you have used with regard to spelling heretofore.